Curious to know where I come from?

 I believe this is what I was meant to do

-My technical background has always been fueled by my curiosity and passion for learning.
-This gives me the tools to transform ideas into reality, and to play within the boundaries of financial and technological resources.
+I have worked with more than 80 startups, plus my very own 7 years ago as well as 10 years in corporate IT.
+My technical background has always been fueled by my curiosity and passion for learning which gives me the tools to transform ideas into reality, and to play within the boundaries of financial and technological resources.

 My management experience is rooted in a person’s value and the importance of human resources.
 I have worked in banking and helped a company of 500 to industrialize their tools in order to improve the staff’s efficiency and the business’ overall ROI.

 What I do

 Mentor, keynote speaker and CTO à la carte, I teach, create & learn alongside smart entrepreneurs.
 Working with Incubators, Accelerators and Business schools, I help non-technical startup founders

 - Create prototypes,